Sustainsys/Saml2/docs/config-elements/sustainsys-saml2.rst

     The SAML standard requires the entityId to be an absolute URI.
 Typically it should be the URL where the metadata is presented.
 E.g. http://sp.example.com/Saml2/.

+``entityFormat``
+    The format used to represent the entityId.
+If omitted, it is assumed to be the default of ``urn:oasis:names:tc:SAML:2.0:nameid-format:entity``.

+	The SAML standard requires the entityFormat to be an URN.

+``entityNameQualifier``
+    The scope for the entityId.
+If omitted the entityId will be assumed in the global scope.

+	The SAML standard requires the entityFormat to be an absolute URI.

 ``discoveryService`` (Optional)
     Specifies an idp discovery service to use if no idp is specified when calling sign in.
 Without this attribute, the first idp known will be used if none is specified.